Skip to content

 results_set = cursor.fetchall()

-The results set is a list of lists, but can be easily converted to a pandas DataFrame as follows:
+The results set is a tuple of tuples, and can be easily converted to a pandas DataFrame as follows:

 import pandas as pd